 How to get Around Mirissa, Sri Lanka

-What I consider to be the best way to see a place, walking can enhance your experience with a combination of exercise and time to notice the details.
+What I consider to be the best way to see all the best Mirissa places to visit, walking can enhance your experience with a combination of exercise and time to notice the details.
 Due to the size of Mirissa, it maintains high walkability.
-Most of the best things to do in Mirissa can be reached by walking a mere 25 minutes.
+Most of the Mirissa attractions can be reached by walking a mere 25 minutes.